 The Arts Collab Research Hub works with community arts partners in Dane County who provide a range of arts experiences for young people who have historically not had access to the arts.
 We strengthen partnerships with the Madison Metropolitan School District (MMSD), allowing access to students, teachers, and structures that facilitate systemic change, and Ensuring the Arts for Any Given Child Madison serves students, educators, and the broader community.
 These partnerships expand our reach and facilitate shared learning experiences like the Wisconsin Arts Integration Symposium, which we collaboratively produce to disseminate best practices and new/ongoing research.

 Madison Metropolitan School District partners include Lowell and Lake View Elementary schools, where students in grades 3-5 and their teachers will engage in research and Arts Collab programming.
 Lowell is the intervention site in year one, and Lake View is the control site in year one, with programming in year two.
-Peter Kuzma, Arts Education Coordinator, is a key partner in identifying and facilitating specific schools as research sites.
 This community of teachers and students is the second-largest school district in Wisconsin, serving over 27,000 students in 49 schools.

 Ensuring the Arts for Any Given Child Madison supports training and dissemination via the WI Arts Integration Symposium, which provides professional development to educators and teaching artists serving MMSD students.
 Any Given Child Madison is the 12th city in the John F. Kennedy Center for the Performing Arts network.
 Madison’s partnership includes Overture Center for the Arts, MMSD, City of Madison, the Foundation for Madison Public Schools, the UW Arts Collab, and Arts 4 All.

 Our research lab agenda provides multiple direct benefits: